What Is Bakuchiol?

 Patience my friend.
-Bakuchiol does not deliver visibly dramatic results overnight, which is actually better for the health of your skin.
+Results take time as with any cosmetic active, which is also better for the health of your skin.

 The effects get better with time.
 So, a little bit of patience and consistency is all it takes for your skin to reap the numerous benefits.

 Clinical studies show visible improvements in fine lines, wrinkles, skin tone and elasticity starting at week 4, but most significant at week 12.